 Since livestock require land to graze, farming cattle is often linked to rainforest removal.
 Trees are some of our best safeguards against the greenhouse effect, since they absorb carbon dioxide (a potent greenhouse gas) and keep it out of the atmosphere.
 According to the Food and Agriculture Organization of the United Nations, cattle represent as much as 65% of our greenhouse gas emissions, so eating fish is truly an earth-friendlier choice.

 Pescetarianism can be a great choice for anyone looking to get healthier, increase their intake of certain nutrients or tread a little lighter on the earth.
 Even if it’s only once or twice a week, consider taking pescetarianism for a spin and enjoy Tilapia Pernod en Papillote or the Indonesian delicacy Aromatic Fish Soup—we promise you won’t be missing meat at all!

 Looking for ways to introduce more seafood into your diet?
-Check out Ellie Kieger‘s top five reasons to up the seafood levels in your diet.
+Check out Ellie Krieger‘s top five reasons to up the seafood levels in your diet.

 Photo Credits: Regal Springs